Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy.rst

 SuPy - SUEWS who talks Python
 -----------------------------

-This section is an introdution to SuPy, SUEWS that talks Python.
+This section is an introduction to SuPy, SUEWS that talks Python.

 .. toctree::
    :maxdepth: 1